 ● The area in which you will purchase the property.
 Make sure the area is relatively safe and is easily accessible in terms of being close to amenities, road access and transportation.
 Buying property in a crime-riddled area or an area that is difficult to access will not be profitable.

 ● The condition of the property.
 Make sure the property isn’t falling apart.
 You should only accept minor things being out of order, as it will be relatively cheap to repair.
 You also need to make sure the property meets all your needs or is at least easy to customise depending on the tenant’s requirements.

 ● Find out about the service delivery in the area.
 Owning an industrial property in an area with poor service delivery will have you running at a loss.
 Electricity, water, waste removal and sanitation are integral to the running of industrial property.

 3. Be prepared for a stringent application process from the bank

-Applying for an industrial property is much more strenuous than applying for a residential one.
-The application process involves a lot of red tape, including questions about how one’s wealth was acquired, an assets and liabilities statement, a copy of a signed deed of sale, copy of company documents, signed and audited financials, amongst many other things.
+Applying for industrial property is much more strenuous than applying for a residential one.
+The application process involves a lot of red tapes, including questions about how one’s wealth was acquired, an assets and liabilities statement, a copy of a signed deed of sale, a copy of company documents, signed and audited financials, amongst many other things.